-Mardi Gras is a celebration that brings to mind images of lavish parades, gaudy beads, king cakes, and for some, bare breasts.
+Mardi Gras is a celebration that brings to mind images of lavish parades, gaudy beads, king cakes, and for some, bare chests.
 There are many Mardi Gras traditions that are portrayed as quintessential by the mainstream media, but can flashing truly be considered one of them?

 The history of Mardi Gras parades in New Orleans goes back to the early 1800s, and the numerous and long-standing traditions are sacred to locals.
-While some people think that the time-honored "Throw me something, mister!" accompanied by a showing of boobs is a true Mardi Gras tradition, locals insist that it's actually not.
+While some people think the time-honored "Throw me something, mister!" accompanied by a showing of boobs is a true Mardi Gras tradition, locals insist that it's actually not.

 Dating back to the time of the first Rex parades in the 1830s, trinkets were thrown out to excited parade goers, which was reminiscent of Medieval-era parade behavior.
 At first, sugared almonds were tossed out to the crowd.
 These were replaced by glass beads, which became a common item handed out to parade-goers around the 1880s.
 The inexpensive necklaces came in the three traditional colors, purple, gold, and green.
-Although they were a cheap and much-loved trinket, throwing glass objects into a crowd of intoxicated people was most likely not the safest thing to do.
+Although they were a cheap and much-loved trinket, throwing glass objects into a crowd of intoxicated people was not the safest thing to do.
 The glass beads were eventually replaced with much safer aluminum and plastic in the 1960s.